A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Experimental setup

-We conducted four sets of experiments to comprehensively evaluate PnP-CoSMo -- (a) analyses on simulated MRI images, (b) benchmark against end-to-end methods on the public NYU fastMRI DICOM data, (c) benchmark and ablation on clinical multi-coil raw data, and (d) a preliminary radiological evaluation.
-Without loss of generality, we considered the case of reconstructing T2W scans using T1W references and focused on head applications, except in the NYU benchmark where the reverse case of T2W-guided T1W reconstruction was considered as well.
+In order to comprehensively evaluate PnP-CoSMo, we conducted four sets of experiments, each addressing different questions.
+First, a set of detailed analyses of our method using simulated MRI images tested the influence of various hyperparameters and of structural data errors on the reconstruction quality as well as the algorithm's convergence properties.
+Second, with the aim of evaluating against a broad set of state-of-the-art baselines and multiple reconstruction tasks, we benchmarked PnP-CoSMo on the public NYU fastMRI brain data \citep{knoll2020fastmri,zbontar1811fastmri}.
+Third, we performed a benchmark and ablation study on two challenging clinical multi-coil datasets with real-world data constraints, following which a small-scale radiological evaluation was conducted to obtain qualitative radiological feedback on a small data sample.
+Without loss of generality, we considered the case of reconstructing T2W scans using T1W references and focused on head applications, except in the NYU benchmark, where the reverse case of T2W-guided T1W reconstruction was considered as well.
+Supplementary results on the NYU dataset involving the two additional contrasts, namely FLAIR and gadolinium-enhanced T1W (T1WGd), are provided in \ref{appendix:nyu_benchmark_extended}.

-\subsubsection{Analyses on simulated MR data}
+\subsection{Analyses on simulated MR data}

-The goal of our simulation experiments was to empirically test several properties of our algorithm under highly controlled settings.
+The goal of our simulation experiments was to explore the hyperparameters and empirically test several properties of our algorithm under a tightly controlled setting.
 To this end, we used simulated T1W and T2W images based on BrainWeb phantoms \citep{collins1998design}.
-BrainWeb provides 20 anatomical models of normal brain, each comprised of fuzzy segmentation maps of 12 tissue types.
+BrainWeb provides 20 anatomical models of the normal brain, each comprised of fuzzy segmentation maps of 12 tissue types.
 The 20 volumes were first split into the model training (18), model validation (1), and reconstruction testing (1) subsets.
-T1W/T2W spin-echo scans were simulated using TE/TR values randomly sampled from realistic ranges.
-For testing the reconstruction, 2D single-coil T2W k-space data was simulated via Fourier transform and 1D Cartesian random sampling at various accelerations.
-We analyzed the effect of the content/style model's disentanglement level and its content capacity on the reconstruction quality, the convergence of the PnP-CoSMo algorithm, and the effectiveness, robustness, and tuning of the CR module.
+2D T1W and T2W spin-echo scans in the transversal plane were simulated using TE/TR values randomly sampled from realistic ranges, specifically TR $\in[300,700]$ and TE $\in[5,25]$ for T1W scans, and TR $\in[1800,2200]$ and TE $\in[70,120]$ for T2W scans.
+For testing the reconstruction, 2D single-coil T2W k-space data were simulated via Fourier transform and 1D Cartesian random sampling at various accelerations.